NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 #### HTTP headers compression

-In addition to response body compression, [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) introduced header compression via the [HPACK](https://www.rfc-editor.org/rfc/rfc7541.html) format and later via the [QPACK](https://www.rfc-editor.org/rfc/rfc9204.html) format in [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3).
+In addition to response body compression, the HTTP protocol introduced header compression via the [HPACK](https://www.rfc-editor.org/rfc/rfc7541.html) format in [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and later via the [QPACK](https://www.rfc-editor.org/rfc/rfc9204.html) format in [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3).
 Header compression is implemented by browsers and the HTTP stack of web servers, requiring no effort from web developers.
 That said, knowing that it exists and how it works can inform some optimization decisions.

 Header compression uses:

 - A static dictionary containing a set of commonly used header fields,
 - Per-connection dynamic dictionaries that are kept in sync between the client and the server, storing previously sent header fields.

 Request and response header fields can be encoded either literally or, when possible, using indices that reference entries in the static or dynamic dictionaries.
-This translates to replacing potentially long strings with one or a few bytes.

 Thanks to dynamic dictionaries, repeatedly sent headers such as cookies can be sent only once during the lifetime of an HTTP connection, reducing network usage compared to HTTP/1.1, where they need to be sent with every request.
 This makes it possible to forgo the practice of hosting static content in cookie-less domains to avoid the cost of cookie retransmission.